eetnaviation/velend/README.md

 # Features:
-- Download all versions (v5.0+) from MKalamod github!
+- Download all versions of MKalamod!
-- Show all info for legacy versions (Download coming soon!)
+- Install them into your .minecraft/mods directory.
+(Soon adding support for custome directories and linux)
+- Not yet install fabric.

 # Credits:
 MKALAMOD DISCORD: https://discord.gg/dkJDcMDz6T